 The horse should be viewed and trotted in-hand on a level surface to assess its conformation, straightness and soundness.
-It is important to ask the vendor for details of the horse’s history, experience, current level of fitness and specifically, whether there are any ailments or bad habits (vices).
+It is important to ask the vendor for details of the horse’s history, experience, the current level of fitness and specifically, whether there are any ailments or bad habits (vices).

-The horse must be seen whilst ridden by the usual rider before being tried by the prospective new keeper, and should be ridden in various situations and circumstances, to assess suitability and safety.
+The horse must be seen whilst ridden by the usual rider before being tried by the prospective new keeper and should be ridden in various situations and circumstances, to assess suitability and safety.

 Pre-purchase Veterinary Examination